Fletcher High School, Gweru

 The first principal was D Davies.
 It was established as a boys' school but is currently co-ed, having admitted the first group of female students in 1982.

 Academic education

 The school offers secondary education starting form 1 to form 6.
 Students in form 4 and form 6 write the local national examinations in line with the Zimbabwean secondary school education system.

-Currently the school is under the headmaster Steven Njini.
+Currently the school is under the headmaster Elijah Mazula.